 - Navigate the grad school process, with limited or no access to the knowledge of navigating grad school, even if they have a family member who earned a graduate degree.

-In partnership with academic schools and campus collaborators, the Office of Graduate Student Life supports first-generation graduate students by sharing resources and creating meaningful programs across our campuses.
+In partnership with academic schools and campus collaborators, the Office of Graduate Student Life supports first-generation graduate students by creating opportunities for peer connection, networking, resource sharing and creating meaningful programs across our campuses.
 We focus on:

 - Increasing visibility and recognition by celebrating first-generation graduate students, including National First-Generation College Day.